 In a survey of 21 stores, it was found that visitors using search converted at 4.63%, versus the websites’ average of 2.77% which is a 1.8 higher conversion rate for search users.

-Customers using search usually show a higher buying intent then customers just “browsing” and adding a search bar to your Thank You Page helps you cater to these types of customers.
+Customers using search usually show a higher buying intent than customers just “browsing” and adding a search bar to your Thank You page helps you cater to these types of customers.

 Add Navigation Links

 Search exists on your Thank You page to give shoppers who know what they want to add to their order an easy option to do it.
 Navigation, on the other hand, appeals to the other type of shoppers—the ones who finish a purchase and still feel their fingertips tingling with the need to buy something, or the browsers looking for the next best product to buy.

 A set of rightly placed links back to collections, best sellers, and special sales in your store might give these types of shoppers the direction they need to complete a second purchase.